RADAR-base/RADAR-IoT/data/kotlin/data-uploader/README.md

 # DATA UPLOADER
-This is an application for consuming data exposed by the [RADAR-IoT](https://github.com/RADAR-base/RADAR-IoT) framework and uploading to to different destinations.
+This is an application for consuming data exposed by the pub/sub system in the [RADAR-IoT](https://github.com/RADAR-base/RADAR-IoT) framework and processing/uploading to to different destinations.
 The application consumes data from channels in a pub/sub system and can consume it in various ways.
 One such implementation provided is uploading the data to the [RADAR-base platform's backend](https://github.com/RADAR-base/RADAR-Docker).

 ## Terminology